plaid/plaid-ruby/README.md

 ### Obtaining Item-related data

-If you have an `access_token`, you can use following code to retreive data:
+If you have an `access_token`, you can use following code to retrieve data:
 ```ruby
 require 'plaid'